susmitpy/talks/aws_lambda.md

 *   Lambda is a powerful and versatile serverless compute service.
 *   It integrates with a wide range of AWS services, enabling a vast array of use cases.
-*   CDK simplifies the creation and management of Lambda-based infrastructure.
+*   CDK simplifies lambda deployments: though it's just one tool in it's toolbox.
 *   Start small, experiment, and explore the possibilities!

 <style>